tdilauro/Simplified-wiki/AutomatedJobs.md

 # Jobs that need to run regularly or bad things will happen

-* bin/bibliographic_coverage_3m (If you have a 3M Cloud Library collection)
-* bin/bibliographic_coverage_overdrive (If you have an Overdrive collection)
-* bin/bibliographic_coverage_axis (If you have an Axis 360 collection)
+* bin/bibliographic_coverage

-These jobs should be run every five minutes.
-As new books come into the collection, these jobs assemble basic bibliographic metadata for the books to make them available to patrons as soon as possible.
+This job should be run every five minutes.
+As new books come into the collection, this job assembles basic bibliographic metadata for the books to make them available to patrons as soon as possible.
 The `metadata_coverage` job (see below) is responsible for getting a fuller set of metadata for new books, including a properly scaled cover image.

 * bin/refresh_materialized_views (Once a night, at 3 AM.
 Requires postgres 9.4)
 * bin/metadata_coverage (Every 10 minutes)